 - Lack of security expertise

 A lot of businesses have limited IT security specialist resources in house.
 Everyone is focused on the business and activities, rather than security.
-There is a common feeling of "that won't happen to us", cyber criminals rely on that attitude being prevalent.
+There is a common feeling of "that won't happen to us" and cyber criminals rely on that attitude being prevalent.

-The fix: reach out for help!
+The fix: Reach out for help!
 Consider partnering with a specialist provider who can give you guidance and show you areas for improvement.
 They might suggest implementing automated, software-based processes that can monitor your systems continuously and take action when a cyber threat is detected.
-Also, educate your staff on security awareness and cyber security basics, so that everyone can be part of the solution and have cyber security awareness.

 - Unsecured personal devices